MBM Glossaries: Communication Skills Definition

 The emotion or expressions implied when communicating both on written and verbal.
-Tone represents how a message is communicated.
-It can be friendly, humorous, authoritative, or insincere.
+In particular, tone represents how a message is communicated.
+For example, it can be friendly, humorous, authoritative, or insincere.

 Trust Model of Communication

-Building rapport and trust with your audience to foster a more effective means of communication.
+Building rapport and trust with your audience, specifically, to foster a more effective means of communication.

 When both message sender and receiver listens and responds to each other.

-Messages sent from subordinates to higher level management in the organisation.
+Messages sent, in particular, from subordinates to higher-level management in the organisation.